Empty droplets filter

 Droplets can be classified in three categories (see figure 7.9):

 Droplets with a low number of reads are removed as ambient droplets.
-The threshold for this is usually obtained automatically from the histogram of number of reads, see The cell calling algorithm for details.
+The threshold for this is usually obtained automatically from the histogram of number of reads, see Cell calling for details.

 Droplets with a high number of reads are automatically retained as cell-containing droplets.
-The threshold for this is usually obtained from the automatically inferred knee from the rank plot, see figure 7.9 and The cell calling algorithm for details.
+The threshold for this is usually obtained from the automatically inferred knee from the rank plot, see figure 7.9 and Cell calling for details.

 To detect cells with low RNA content, first an ambient RNA profile is estimated from the ambient droplets.
 The remaining droplets with an intermediate number of reads can be tested against this profile and are assigned simulation-based FDR-corrected p-values, from which non-empty droplets are identified.